AAC and aptX support

 Buttons require a bit of force

-What are the Creative Outlier Air like?
+Using the Creative Outlier Air

 Everything about the Creative Outlier Air, from the USB-C charging case to the earbuds, is lightweight.
 Initially, I was concerned by the size of the earbuds being too large.
 However, they proved secure thanks to the angled nozzles and array of silicone sleeves.
 Granted, the sloping shape of the earbuds makes it difficult to grasp them securely.
 There were a handful of times one or both earbuds slipped from my fingers to the ground upon removal.